Virtual Empty Bowls:

 Our Empty Bowls event seeks to shed light on the food insecurity faced by our neighbors and raise funds to support Bidwell Riverside Center's mission to increase stability and self-sufficiency in our community.
 1 in 4 Polk County residents are food insecure, and Bidwell is working to change that.

 Due to COVID-19, we are holding the event virtually on our Facebook page and YouTube account this year.
 We'll miss seeing you all in person, but we can't wait to connect virtually with you and share all of the great work Bidwell Riverside Center has done in the past year!
+Starting on Monday, November 2, 2020, Bidwell Riverside Center will be auctioning off handmade artisan bowls.
+When you bid on and purchase one of these bowls, it will serve as a reminder to fill the bowls of others as often as you can.

 Our Food & Clothing Pantry, the largest-serving food pantry in Iowa, served over 16,500 members of the community in 2019, and has remained open throughout the entire COVID-19 pandemic, serving over 8,000 individuals.
 Our Child Development Center has also remained fully operational throughout the pandemic, providing childcare to essential workers and their families.
 We were able to remain open and fully operational thanks to countless volunteers, donors, community leaders, friends, and organizations.
 These generous people have sustained our programs for more than a century through contributions of time, talent, and treasure.